SachinSAgrawal/AR-Vector-Fields/README.md

 * [Swift](https://developer.apple.com/swift/) - A powerful and intuitive programming language for all Apple platforms.

 ## Bugs
-I have not tested this app super rigorously, so I would not be surpised if there were more than the known ones.
+I have not tested this app super rigorously, so I would not be surprised if there were more than the known ones.
 If you find any, feel free to open up a new issue or even better, create a pull request fixing it.

 #### Known
-- [ ] Vectors that seem like they should work will crash the app.
-Workaround: just restart it and enter it again.
+- [ ] Vector fields that seem like they should work may crash the app.
+Workaround: just restart the app and enter the vector field again, but make sure the syntax looks correct and add parenthesis as needed.

 #### Resolved
-- [x] Trigonometric functions are not supported becuase they are forbidden from `NSExpression`.
+- [x] Trigonometric functions are not supported because they are forbidden from `NSExpression`.
 Partially fixed by replacing only `sin` and `cos` with the first 10 terms of their [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series#Trigonometric_functions), as suggested by my amazing math teacher.
 This is sometimes a little bit finicky.

 ## Change Log
 * v1.0 - initial release
 * v1.1 - some sin/cos support
 * v1.2 - better error handling
 * v1.3 - improved regex matching

+## To-Do List
+- [ ] Add ability to change world origin
+- [ ] Add sliders to control arrow attributes

 ## Contributors
 Sachin Agrawal: I'm a self-taught programmer who knows many languages and I'm into app, game, and web development.
 For more information, check out my website or Github profile.
 If you would like to contact me, my email is [github@sachin.email](mailto:github@sachin.email).